ISISComputingGroup/ibex_developers_manual/doc/scripting/genie_python/genie_python-linter.md

 # `genie_python` script checking (linting)

 On `g.load_script` genie_python now runs pylint on the scripts.
 This help the user see errors before the script is run.
 However sometimes this causes its own issues.
-There is a {external+ibex_user_manual}`page in the user manual <scripting/Error-Checking-Troubleshooting>` describing what the user should do.
+There is a {external+ibex_user_manual:doc}`page in the user manual <scripting/Error-Checking-Troubleshooting>` describing what the user should do.

 Here are some more tips that we don't necessarily want to encourage.